sungiant/abacus/README.md

 ## Getting Started

-To use Abacus choose the precision you want to work with and include the corresponding Abacus.*.cs file in your project.
+Abacus is available as a stand-alone library via **[nuget][abacus_nuget]**.
+Alternatively, given that each supported precision level generates a single source file, it is easy to simply copy the [Abacus.*.cs][sources] file for the precision you need straight into your project.

 ## License